 DO I NEED A DOCTOR’S REFERRAL OR PRESCRIPTION FOR OCCUPATIONAL THERAPY?

 In most cases, no. Oregon law allows patients to receive direct access to occupational therapy without a physician referral.
 Most health insurance agencies have changed policies to honor this law, but not all.
 If you plan on using insurance during your therapy visits, and are unsure of your benefits, Armworks will gladly call and confirm this detail for you.
-RX is always required for WC and MVA.
 A referral is always required for both Work Comp and Motor Vehicle injuries.